-1. Introduction
+1 Introduction

-This chapter provides an overview of the management and delivery of the UK emissions inventory programme, including:
+This chapter provides an overview of the management and delivery of the UK National Atmospheric Emissions Inventory (NAEI) programme, including:

 - Section 1.1 summarises the scope of the inventory and the reporting requirements. - Section 1.2 describes the institutional arrangements that underpin the inventory activities. - Section 1.3 summarises the process of inventory preparation, providing an overview of data management throughout the annual inventory cycle. - Section 1.4 provides a summary of compilation methods and inventory input data. - Section 1.5 provides the results from a key category analysis.
-This identifies the sources which make the most important contributions to the emissions totals and trends. - Section 1.6 summarises the inventory QA/QC system, including insight into inventory data quality objectives, key QA/QC activities and the roles and responsibilities within the inventory team. - Section 1.7 summarises the results from the uncertainty analysis across a range of the pollutants in the UK inventory. - Section 1.8 gives an overview of the completeness assessment that is conducted every year.
+This identifies the sources which make the most important contributions to the emissions totals and trends. - Section 1.6 summarises the inventory QA/QC system, including insight into inventory data quality objectives, key QA/QC activities and the roles and responsibilities within the inventory team. - Section 1.7 summarises the results from the uncertainty analysis across a range of the pollutants in the NAEI. - Section 1.8 gives an overview of the completeness assessment that is conducted every year.

-1.1 NATIONAL INVENTORY BACKGROUND
+1.1 National Inventory Background

-1.1.1 UK Inventory Reporting Scope: Pollutants & Time series
+1.1.1 UK Inventory Reporting Scope: Pollutants & Timeseries

-The UK emissions inventory compiles annual pollutant emission estimates from 1970 to the most current inventory year for the majority of pollutants.
+The UK National Atmospheric Emissions Inventory (NAEI) comprises annual pollutant emission estimates from 1970 to the most current inventory year for the majority of pollutants.
 A number of pollutants are estimated only from 1990 or 2000 to the most current inventory year due to the lack of adequate data prior to these dates, but this does not affect the UK's ability to submit a full and complete submission under the Convention on Long-Range Transboundary Air Pollution (CLRTAP) and EU National Emission Ceilings Directive (NECD).
-The pollutants that are required to be reported to the CLRTAP and NECD are highlighted in Table 1-2.
+The pollutants that are reported to the CLRTAP and NECD are highlighted in Table 1-2.
 Black Carbon and nine heavy metals are reported on a voluntary basis.

-Inclusion of additional pollutants in the inventory is usually a result of newly introduced legislation that sets limits on total emissions and/or requires quantitative information on this to be reported.
-However, the UK government continues to take a pro-active approach to the inventory programme, enabling the national Inventory Agency to be typically able to prepare, review and improve pollutant emission estimates before they become a reporting obligation (see Section 1.2 on the Institutional Arrangements for Inventory Preparation).
+Inclusion of additional pollutants in the inventory is usually a result of new legislation that sets limits on total emissions and/or requires the reporting of quantitative information on pollutant emissions.
+Further, the UK government takes a pro-active approach to review and enhance where necessary the scope of the NAEI, in order to support research and UK policy development (see Section 1.2 on the Institutional Arrangements for Inventory Preparation).

-In addition, the UK's national inventory programme includes emission estimates of pollutants which are not currently required by international or national reporting obligations, but which are of use to the research community.
-For example, generating emission estimates of base cations (sodium, potassium, calcium and magnesium) enables air pollution models to better recreate real world atmospheric processes and generate more accurate estimates for the impact of acidic gases on human health and the environment.
-The scope of pollutants that are compiled in the national inventory programme are listed in Table 1-1.
+As a result, the NAEI data set includes emission estimates of pollutants which are not currently required by international or national reporting obligations, but which are of use to the research community.
+For example, the UK compiles emission inventories for base cations (sodium, potassium, calcium and magnesium), to enable air pollution modellers to better recreate real-world atmospheric processes, and to generate more accurate estimates for the impact of acidic gases on human health and the environment.
+The scope of pollutants that are compiled in the NAEI are listed in Table 1-1.

-The national inventory programme operates a continuous improvement programme.
-Improvements to data sources, method options and reporting outputs are identified through QA activities such as peer, bilateral and expert reviews, or are identified and logged by the UK Inventory Agency experts as a central part of the annual compilation process.
+The NAEI is subject to continuous improvement.
+Potential improvements to data sources, method options and reporting outputs are identified through QA activities such as peer, bilateral and expert reviews, or are identified and logged by the UK Inventory Agency experts as part of the routine annual compilation process.
 A list of potential improvements is then compiled and reviewed by the UK Government, the Inventory Agency and other stakeholders every six to twelve months to generate a prioritised list of improvement tasks.
-Improvements can then be implemented (depending on resources) in time for the next inventory cycle.
+Improvements may then be implemented (depending on resources) in time for the next inventory cycle.

-Table 1-1 Scope of UK Inventory Reporting: Pollutants by Type, Time series
+Table 1-1 Scope of NAEI Reporting: Pollutants by Type, Timeseries